 Weight management is actually a very complex bodily activity with several genetic, age-related, and hormonal factors holding a stake.
 What you consume definitely has an impact on your weight, but not everyone reacts similarly to the same foods.
 This is basically because of BMR, or basal metabolic rate.

-Your BMR is unique to you, and it determines how much calories you will require for each task.
+Your BMR is unique to you, and it determines how many calories you will require for each task.
 Those with high BMR burn off more calories for the same tasks than those with low BMR.
 You can get a rough estimate of your BMR through several online calculators.
-Refer this one, for example Body Building
+Refer to this one, for example, Body Building

 If this is true, then why don’t some people lose weight?